baallan/distribution/Installation.md

 Supported features: LDMS, Baler, SOS database, LDMS SOS storage plugin, Python library wrappers.

-Unsupported features: genders, Infinband, RDMA, Lustre, Slurm jobid collection.
+Unsupported features: genders, Infinband, RDMA, Lustre, jobid collection.

 Relocations available (but not recommended) when not using yum are:
 /var, /etc, /usr. --relocate is supported and --prefix is not.